in

 Kimonos and yukatas are traditional Japanese clothing but what is its significance?
 Read on to find out why Japanese wear kimono?

 The word ‘kimono’ initially just meant clothing in Japanese.
 Why it became very popular in Japan is because of the fact that it can be worn in any weather as it is easy to layer it during winter.
 And yukatas, cotton kimonos, are perfect for summers.
-Due to its versatility to adapt to change in weather conditions and comfort, Kimonos quickly became popular amongst the Japanese.

 Related: Where to buy kimono in Japan

-Historical of Kimono and Yukata
+History of Kimono and Yukata

 To dive deep into knowing about the history of Kimono, you must first know the meaning of the word itself.
 Kimono refers to clothing in Japanese but now it is known for a traditional way of clothing.